Alhadis/Coding-Style/README.md

 --------------------------------------------------------------------------------
 Depends on language.
 Stick to the style used by a language's standard library:

-* camelCase:  JavaScript
+* camelCase:  JavaScript, Haskell
 * kebab-case: Anywhere where dashes are legal - HTML, CSS and filenames
 * snake_case: Anywhere where dashes *aren't* legal (PHP, Perl, most languages)

-For kebab-case and snake_case, capitalisation follows the usual conventions of a programming language:
+Capitalisation follows the usual conventions of most programming languages:

 * Classes: PascalCase
 * Constants: SCREAMING_SNAKE_CASE